 Never get a credit card simply because you need money.
 You need to think carefully before applying for a credit card, and you need to decide what you will use your card for.
 Once you know what you’ll need the card for, you’ll have an easier time deciding whether to use Visa, MasterCard, or other networks credit cars.
 You can compare the benefits that these card networks offer and figure out which benefits are the most valuable to you.

-What Are Drawbacks of Using Other Network Card Offers
+What Are the Drawbacks of Using Other Network Card Offers

 Another drawback could be the rates and fees, especially if you’re applying for other network credit cards with poor credit.
-Other network credit cards often have good introductory rates and fees which end up being much higher once the introductory period is over.
+Other network credit cards often have good introductory rates and fees, but they are much higher once the introductory period is over.

 PRO Tip